 English A Level at Hellesdon: Language, Literature or both?

-The course leaflets available from the menu will give you an indication of the match between these subjects and careers.
 As a rule of thumb you might consider taking both Language and Literature if you wish to have a career in "writing" or "speaking" professions, such as Teaching, the Law, or Journalism.
-Language is not easier than Literature, but it overlaps with many disciplines with wider career paths than the traditionally academic Literature.
-If you want to work in Journalism, Advertising or become a freelance writer, you might consider enrolling for Creative Writing.
+Language is not easier than Literature, but it overlaps with many disciplines with wider career paths than the traditionally academic Literature, such as Forensics and Speech Therapy.

 English Literature (Edexcel)